chapati/beam-wiki/Folder-and-file-locations.md

 ## General points to mention:
 * The default location of the Desktop Wallet app can be modified during the installation process (Windows only).
 * The default Database location for the Desktop Wallet app can be changed setting the `appdata` parameter to `beam-wallet.cfg` (Windows only).
+* Memory dump files are generated on Windows only.
+A dedicated memory dump file is created per each crash case.

 ## Windows